RubberDuckShobe/NeosSpotifyStatus/README.md

 6. While the server program is running, click on the button that says "Connect to WebSocket".
 7. Wait for a bit.
 This shouldn't take too long, though.
 8. Drop your Audio Stream panel into the button being displayed to use the integrated local volume and broadcast / spatialize controls.

+## Attributions

+Using icons from flaticon.com by Freepik, Pixel Perfect and Kirashastry.
+Modified by me for use as white on transparent masks and animations.